P-plater Car Insurance

 Compulsory Third Party Cover (CTP)

-Also known as a ‘greenslip’, CTP is a compulsory insurance that must be purchased once you register your car.
-This insurance covers any physical damage to other people and their cars if you are at fault in an accident.
+Also known as a ‘greenslip’ in New South Wales, CTP is compulsory insurance that must be purchased once you register your car.
+This is the minimum amount of insurance that you must have to legally drive in Australia.

 Once you purchase CTP cover, you will then have the choice between purchasing either: